 four months and counting… when you’re used to having someone around its easy to think that they’ll always be around.

 when i left for college i went two hours south. when my brother leaves for college he’ll be forty hours east. it was easier for me to come home when i needed a home cooked meal or to sleep in my own bed because i didn’t want to be around my crazy roommates. i came home and hung out with my friends and my brother and his friends. unfortunately for all of us, he can’t just come home when he wants to.

 hopefully time will pass quickly

-i’ve always had a slightly impulsive personalilty. today i come home from college to get visit my family and get a simple hair trim - instead i walked out with a completely new look. i don’t know how i’ll like it, but for now i’m enjoying the new look. it was time for a change.
+i’ve always had a slightly impulsive personalilty. today i came home from college to visit my family and get a simple hair trim - instead i walked out with a completely new look. i don’t know how i’ll like it, but for now i’m enjoying it. it was time for a change.

 from diapers to dresses

 this girl has been my blondie bestie through thick and thin. i have some of the greatest memories growing up with her and i’m thankful for the woman that she has become.